jwuphysics/jwuphysics.github.io/_posts/2025-05-02-pope-francis-and-galaxies.md

 ---

 It's hard to rewind the clock, but I think that history will not look kindly on the current era of USA politics.
 Meanwhile, Pope Francis's hope – * that one day all peoples will be able to enjoy the benefits of science* – is one that I believe will live on.

+---

+Please note that these opinions are mine alone, and do not reflect those of my employer.
+{: notice}